 Additionally, several departments and programs within the University hold program-specific accreditations, certificates, and licensures insuring our graduates the full benefit of approved and professionally recognized degree programs.
 See our Accreditation, Recognition, and Licensure page for specific associations.

-Accreditation Services works hand-in-hand with Institutional Research to oversee a continuous process to understand, describe, update, and improve the educational quality at Cedarville University through the self-study and accreditation processes.
+The Office of Assessment and Accreditation Services works hand-in-hand with Institutional Research to oversee a continuous process to understand, describe, update, and improve the educational quality at Cedarville University through the self-study and accreditation processes.
 Specifically, Accreditation Services provides direct support for the Higher Learning Commission and the Ohio Board of Regents processes including:

 - Self-study supervision and coordination